 Seal Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 24,619 people and ten constituent neighborhoods, Seal Beach is the 280th largest community in California.

 Seal Beach home prices are not only among the most expensive in California, but Seal Beach real estate also consistently ranks among the most expensive in America.

 Seal Beach is a decidedly white-collar city, with fully 90.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Seal Beach is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Seal Beach who work in management occupations (15.07%), sales jobs (13.07%), and office and administrative support (10.96%).

 Of important note, Seal Beach is also a city of artists.
 Seal Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Seal Beach’s character.

 Also of interest is that Seal Beach has more people living here who work in computers and math than 95% of the places in the US.

 Seal Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Seal Beach is English.
 Other important languages spoken here include Spanish and Korean.